eartar/FriendlyEat/README.md

 **Potentional employers:** If you want to hear about the actual project, please contact me.
 It is currently in a private repo due to security concerns :)

-# FlutterFire Codelab: Friendly Eats
+## FlutterFire Codelab: Friendly Eats
 A cross-platform Flutter port of the "Friendly Eats" Firestore codelab.

-This is the source code for the FlutterFire Friendly Eats codelab.
-It includes start and end versions of the required code.